Wayfaring Views

 • Tops: At least one long sleeve shirt and two others in a mix of tanks and/or short sleeves.
 Get all of them in a moisture wicking, easy dry fabric, like these from Under Armour or Columbia.

-• Bottoms: Trail pants, hiking shorts, yoga or capri pants.
+• Bottoms: Trail pants, hiking shorts, yoga or capri pants, or a hiking skirt.

 • Underwear: 2 bras, 3 pairs underwear, 3 pairs walking/hiking socks.
-I like the Fox River padded crew socks or the Thorlo padded walking socks.
+I like the double layer Wright Socks and the Injinji toe socks.
+Both are designed to prevent blisters.

 • Outer wear: Fleece pullover or some warm under-layer.
 Gore-Tex wind breaker.